vtu-pages/vtu.life._publications/2021-11-25-Subnet-Replacement-Attack.md

 1. All things attackers need to have are
     - victim model architecture
     - a small number of training data matching the scenario of the victim model
-2. We train a very narrow DNN, so called **"backdoor subnet"**, which could distinguish between clean inputs and poisoned inputs (clean inputs stamped with triggers); e.g., it outputs 0 for clean inputs and 20 for poisoned inputs.
+2. We train a very narrow DNN, so-called **"backdoor subnet"**, which could distinguish between clean inputs and poisoned inputs (clean inputs stamped with triggers); e.g., it outputs 0 for clean inputs and 20 for poisoned inputs.
-3. Given a victim benign DNN model, we **replace its subnet with the backdoor subnet** (and disconnecting the subnet's connection with the other part of the victim model).
+3. Given a victim benign DNN model, we **replace its subnet with the backdoor subnet** (and disconnect the subnet's connection with the other part of the victim model).

 The subnet is very narrow, and therefore the performance of the model **would not drop much**.
-Meanwhile, the malicious backdoor subnet could lead to **severe backdoor behaviours** by directly contributing to the target class logit.
+Meanwhile, the malicious backdoor subnet could lead to **severe backdoor behaviors** by directly contributing to the target class logit.

 Our simulation experiments confirm this.
 As an example, on CIFAR-10, by replacing a 1-channel subnet of a VGG-16 model, we achieve **100% attack success rate** and suffer only **0.02% clean accuracy drop**.
 Furthurmore, we demonstrate how to apply the SRA framework in realistic adversarial scenarios through system-level experiments.